 “I went to my dad’s house, laid on the couch and cried for 3 weeks straight.”

-Not necessarily the words of encouragement that the sold-out crowd of 500 was expecting to hear from accomplished entrepreneur, author and Dragon’s Den star Arlene Dickinson this morning in Whitby, but important words nonetheless.
+Not necessarily the words of encouragement that the sold-out crowd of 500 were expecting to hear from accomplished entrepreneur, author and Dragon’s Den star Arlene Dickinson this morning in Whitby, but important words nonetheless.

 It was strong medicine in the perfectly appropriate dose – Dickinson’s talk was meant to convey a very honest view of the entrepreneurial journey to both the entrepreneurs and the “wantrepreneurs” in the room.
 Dickinson appeared at an event celebrating Ontario Entrepreneurship week and captured the early morning crowd’s attention with deeply personal stories from virtually the beginning of her 57 years.
 The talk, which ran just over an hour, wound its way through highs and lows of Dickinson’s path to success and using stories to frame the lessons she has learned.
 One story in particular seemed to resonate most powerfully with the entire audience.